From Stone to 3D: A Brief History and Evolution of Puzzles

 Customizable puzzles : With personal photos (weddings, birthdays, pets).

-This variety helps to attract different audiences: from young children who want to create images of their animated heroes, to adult collectors who invest in limited or very complex editions.
+This variety helps attract different audiences: from young children who want to create images of their animated heroes, to adult collectors who invest in limited or very complex editions.

 5. The emergence of 3D Puzzles